Are you planning a trip to Niagara Falls or thinking about scheduling a visit?

 Plan Your Niagara Falls Activities Ahead of Time

-The 3 Best Niagara Falls Tours that Leave from New York
+The 3 Best Niagara Falls Tours that Leave from the New York Side

 If you want a little more drama on the water, you can a Lewiston Jet-Boat Tour that gets you even closer to the water by speeding you through the Class 5 rapids of the Niagara River.
 Adrenaline lovers, take note!

-The 3 Best Niagara Falls Tours that Leave from Ontario
+The 3 Best Niagara Falls Tours that Leave from the Canadian Side

 The Canada side offers different tours.
 Here are the most popular.
 You can also use this list of Canada Niagara Falls tours to see if there’s something more unique you’d like to do.

-Another important tour you won’t want to miss on the Canada side is the Journey Behind the Falls where you can get behind them and appreciate the falls from a whole new perspective.
+Another important tour you won’t want to miss on the Canadian side is the Journey Behind the Falls where you can get behind them and appreciate the falls from a whole new perspective.

 If you’re interested in experiencing the Niagara River’s rapids, you can do so on the Niagara River Jet-Boat Tour.